sinned8/cfd-simple-solvers-c/README.md

 The simulation saves pressure, `u` velocity, and `v` velocity fields to CSV files at each timestep.
 These outputs are then animated in Python using pressure contours with velocity streamlines to show the formation of the cavity vortex.

+### 2D Channel Flow
+Simulates pressure-driven channel flow using the 2D incompressible Navier-Stokes equations.

+The solver uses finite difference methods to update the horizontal velocity `u`, vertical velocity `v`, and pressure field `p`.
+A pressure Poisson equation is solved at each timestep to help enforce incompressibility.

+Main features:

+- Periodic boundary conditions in the x-direction
+- No-slip wall boundary conditions at the top and bottom
+- Constant forcing term to drive the flow through the channel
+- Pressure Poisson iterations for pressure correction
+- CSV output for pressure, u-velocity, and v-velocity fields
+- Python visualization for velocity magnitude and vector fields

+This solver represents flow through a horizontal channel where the fluid is pushed forward by a constant body force while viscosity and wall boundaries shape the velocity profile.

 ## Requirements

 ### C